• VAT-free shipping outside Norway

 Physiological causes of bloating

-Inflation is a complex condition that may be due to several physiological and lifestyle -related factors.
-Insufficient production of digestive enzymes, such as lactase or pancreatic nzymes, can lead to incomplete decomposition of carbohydrates and fats, resulting in gas formation.
-Imbalance in the intestinal microbiota, often caused by high intake of processed food or antibiotic use, can also contribute to increased gas production.
+Bloating is a complex condition that can be caused by several physiological and lifestyle-related factors.
+Inadequate production of digestive enzymes, such as lactase or pancreatic enzymes, can lead to incomplete breakdown of carbohydrates and fats, resulting in gas formation.
+An imbalance in the intestinal microbiota, often caused by a high intake of processed food or antibiotic use, can also contribute to increased gas production.
 Stress activates the sympathetic nervous system, which can inhibit digestive processes and lead to slow intestinal motility.
-Other factors include constipation, food intolerances (eg lactose or gluten), and high intake of carbonated beverages or greasy meals.
+Other factors include constipation, food intolerances (eg lactose or gluten), and high consumption of carbonated drinks or high-fat meals.

 Herbs such as lemon balm, wormwood, fennel and gentian root address several of these factors by supporting the body's natural digestive processes.
-Their bioactive compounds, such as flavonoids, bitter glycosides and volatile oils, seem synergistic to promote digestion, reduce gas and relieve discomfort.
+Their bioactive compounds, such as flavonoids, bitter glycosides and volatile oils, work synergistically to promote digestion, reduce gas and relieve discomfort.

-Lemon balm has a long history in traditional medicine, especially in Europe, where it has been used to relieve indigestion and stress -related symptoms.
-The herb contains rosmaric acid, a phenol connection with antioxidant properties that protect the cells from oxidative stress.
-Flavonoids such as lutolin and apigenin have been shown to modulate inflammatory responses in the digestive system, which can help reduce discomfort.
+Lemon balm has a long history in traditional medicine, particularly in Europe, where it has been used to relieve indigestion and stress-related symptoms.
+The herb contains rosmarinic acid, a phenolic compound with antioxidant properties that protects cells from oxidative stress.
+Flavonoids such as luteolin and apigenin have been shown to modulate inflammatory responses in the digestive system, which may help reduce discomfort.

-A study published in Phytomedicine (Schapowal et al., 2002) found that a combination of lemon balm and other herbs improved the symptoms of functional dyspepsia, including bloating, in participants.
-Lemon balm also has a mild spasmolytic effect, which helps to relax smooth muscle in the gut, thus reducing the feeling of weight.
-The herb can support a healthy intestinal microbiots by promoting the balance between favorable bacteria, which is important for preventing gas formation.
+A study published in Phytomedicine (Schapowal et al., 2002) found that a combination of lemon balm and other herbs improved symptoms of functional dyspepsia, including bloating, in participants.
+Lemon balm also has a mild spasmolytic effect, which helps to relax smooth muscle in the intestine, thus reducing the feeling of heaviness.
+The herb can support a healthy gut microbiota by promoting the balance of beneficial bacteria, which is important for preventing gas formation.

-Lemon balm is often consumed as tea to give a soothing effect after meals.
-Tinctures and capsules are practical alternatives for daily use, especially for people who prefer a concentrated dose.
-The herb is generally well tolerated, but people with thyroid problems should consult health professionals before use, as high doses can affect the thyroid function.
+Lemon balm is often consumed as a tea to provide a calming effect after meals.
+Tinctures and capsules are convenient options for daily use, especially for people who prefer a concentrated dose.
+The herb is generally well tolerated, but people with thyroid problems should consult a health care professional before use, as high doses can affect thyroid function.

 Wormwood (Artemisia absinthium)

-Murtel is a bitter herb that has been used in traditional medicine to support digestion and relieve gastrointestinal ailments.
-Its bitter substances, such as absinthin and anabsinthin, stimulate bitter receptors in the taste buds and gastrointestinal mucosa, leading to increased secretion of digestive enzymes, gastric acid and bile.
-This improves the breakdown of fat and nutrients, which can reduce the risk of bloating and weight.
+Wormwood is a bitter herb that has been used in traditional medicine to support digestion and relieve gastrointestinal complaints.
+Its bitter substances, such as absinthin and anabsinthin, stimulate bitter receptors in the taste buds and gastrointestinal mucosa, leading to increased secretion of digestive enzymes, stomach acid and bile.
+This improves the breakdown of fats and nutrients, which can reduce the risk of bloating and feelings of heaviness.

 A systematic overview in Journal of Ethnopharmacology (Bilia et al., 2002) confirmed that wormwood has the potential to support digestive health by promoting bile flow and enzyme production.
 The herb also has antimicrobial properties, which can help balance the intestinal microbiota and reduce gas production caused by unbalanced bacteria.
-The flour's volatile oils, including thujon, contribute to its therapeutic effects, but thuion requires caution when dosing.
+Wormwood's volatile oils, including thujone, contribute to its therapeutic effects, but thujone requires caution in dosing.

-Murtel should be used in moderate doses, and long -term use (> 4 weeks) should be avoided due to potential toxicity.
-Tea and tinctures are common forms, but capsules provide a more controlled dose and avoid the bitter taste.
-Murtel is not suitable for pregnant women, breastfeeding or people with liver diseases.
+Wormwood should be used in moderate doses, and long-term use (>4 weeks) should be avoided due to potential toxicity.
+Teas and tinctures are common forms, but capsules provide a more controlled dose and avoid the bitter taste.
+Wormwood is not suitable for pregnant, breastfeeding or people with liver diseases.

 Fennel (Foeniculum vulgare)

-Fennel is one of the most commonly used herbs to support digestion, thanks to its carminative and spasmolytic properties.
-Anetol, the most important volatile oil in fennel, has been shown to reduce smooth muscle spasms in the gut, which can relieve bloating and gas.
-A study in Biomed Research International (Portincasa et al., 2016) found that fennel extract improved bowel motility and reduced gastrointestinal symptoms in people with irritable bowel.
+Fennel is one of the most commonly used herbs to support digestion, thanks to its carminative and antispasmodic properties.
+Anethole, the main volatile oil in fennel, has been shown to reduce smooth muscle spasm in the gut, which can relieve bloating and gas.
+A study in BioMed Research International (Portincasa et al., 2016) found that fennel extract improved intestinal motility and reduced gastrointestinal symptoms in subjects with irritable bowel syndrome.

-Fennel is also a source of dietary fiber, which supports normal bowel function and promotes regular stools.
-The herb can be consumed as tea, tincture, capsules or directly that crushed seeds chewed after meals.
-Fennel is generally safe for most people, but people with allergy to screen plants should be careful.
+Fennel is also a source of dietary fibre, which supports normal bowel function and promotes regular bowel movements.
+The herb can be consumed as tea, tincture, capsules or directly as crushed seeds chewed after meals.
+Fennel is generally safe for most people, but people with an allergy to umbels should be careful.

-In a culinary context, fennel seeds are used in bread, soups and spice mixtures, making it easy to integrate into daily diet.
-The mild, licorice -like flavor of the fennel makes it more appealing than bitter herbs such as wormwood or gentian root.
+In a culinary context, fennel seeds are used in bread, soups and spice mixes, making it easy to integrate into your daily diet.
+Fennel's mild, licorice-like flavor makes it more appealing than bitter herbs such as wormwood or gentian root.

-Gentian root, also known as sweeter root, is one of the most potent bitter herbs used to stimulate digestion.
-Its bitter glycosides, such as gentiopicroside and amarogentine, activate bitter receptors in the mouth and stomach, leading to increased production of saliva, stomach acid and bile.
-This improves the breakdown of the food and reduces the feeling of weight after meals.
+Gentian root, also known as sweet root, is one of the most potent bitter herbs used to stimulate digestion.
+Its bitter glycosides, such as gentiopicroside and amarogentin, activate bitter receptors in the mouth and stomach, leading to increased production of saliva, stomach acid and bile.
+This improves the breakdown of food and reduces the feeling of heaviness after meals.

-A study in Plant Medica (Heinrich et al., 2012) showed that gentian root increased the secretion of digestive juices, which supports effective digestion.
-The herb has also shown the potential to promote a healthy intestinal microbiota by creating an environment that favors favorable bacteria.
-Gentian root is often consumed as tea or tincture, but capsules are a practical alternative for those who want to avoid the bitter taste.
+A study in Planta Medica (Heinrich et al., 2012) showed that gentian root increased the secretion of digestive juices, which supports efficient digestion.
+The herb has also shown potential to promote a healthy gut microbiota by creating an environment that favors beneficial bacteria.
+Gentian root is often consumed as a tea or tincture, but capsules are a convenient option for those who want to avoid the bitter taste.

-Gentian root should be used in moderate doses, as excessive use can irritate the gastric mucosa.
-People with ulcers, hyperacidity or reflux disease should consult health professionals before use.
+Gentian root should be used in moderate doses, as excessive use can irritate the stomach lining.
+People with stomach ulcers, hyperacidity or reflux disease should consult a healthcare professional before use.

 Further applications and practical aspects